The Importance of Yoga in Modern Life

 Kundalini Yoga

-Celebrating International Yoga Day 2025
+Celebrating International Day of Yoga 2025

 Recognizing its global appeal, the United Nations proclaimed June 21 as the International Day of Yoga in December 2014.
 Since then, it has been celebrated on June 21 every year.
-It aims to raise awareness of the many benefits of practicing yoga.
+It aims to raise awareness of the many benefits of practicing Yoga.
 It also promotes a holistic approach to health and well-being, encouraging individuals to adopt healthier lifestyles and find a sense of unity within themselves.

 The theme for the International Day of Yoga 2025 is “Yoga for One Earth, One Health.”
 The theme emphasizes the deep link between personal well-being and planetary health.
-It also reflects on the Indian philosophy that the world is one family.
+It also reflects the Indian philosophy that the world is one family.
 The day will see people around the world gathering together to take part in workshops, yoga sessions, and awareness activities.

 Recent Trends Transforming the Yoga Landscape

-Here’s a look at some of the most recent trends shaping the realm of yoga:
+Here’s a look at some of the most recent trends shaping the realm of Yoga:

 To Conclude